Children & Parenting Astrology

 others may see him.
 His sense of justice and fair play.
 Competition.
 His

-awareness and interaction with the opposite sex.
+awareness and interaction with lovers.
 His social life.

 Eighth house.
 What the child looks for in others; his ability to share and to be